What is Fraud?

 The Commonwealth defines fraud as "Dishonestly obtaining a benefit, or causing a loss, by deception or other means".
 In this definition, "benefit" can be money or objects, power, status or information.

-The Department of Education and Training is committed to preventing fraud in all aspects of its business.
-If you suspect fraudulent activity within a program administered by the Department of Education and Training, you should report it.
+The Department of Education is committed to preventing fraud in all aspects of its business.
+If you suspect fraudulent activity within a program administered by the Department of Education, you should report it.

 How to report fraud